 10 things coming up in Worthing and Brighton

-5 Music.
-Singers Rechoired invite you to join them on Friday, July 12 at 7.30pm at Findon Valley Free Church for their summer concert.
-Spokeswoman Rachel Allan said: “We will be singing a selection of well-known songs to raise money for this year’s chosen charity, Hft Sussex.
-The concert is free but there will be a retiring collection and refreshments will be available to purchase in the interval with proceeds also going to the charity.”
+7 Music.
+Singers Rechoired invite you to join them on Friday, April 12 at 7.30pm at Findon Valley Free Church.
+Spokeswoman Linda Turner said: “We will be singing a selection of well-known songs to raise money for this year’s chosen charity Hft Sussex.
+The concert is free but there will be a retiring collection and refreshments will be available to purchase in the interval with proceeds also going to the charity.
+This popular choir have been singing together for over ten years and in that time have raised over £30k for local charities.
+Please come along and help us raise even more.”